engineyard/ey-docs/pages/use-deploy-hooks-with-engine-yard-appcloud.md

 ## Introduction

+Deploy hooks are Ruby scripts that you write which are executed at designated points in the deployment process.
+This allows you to customize the deployment of your application to meet its particular needs.

+For example, if your application uses Resque, then deploy hooks provide a way for you to restart your Resque workers when you deploy a new version of your application.
+Hoptoad users can use deploy hooks to notify Hoptoad of a deploy.

+Deploy hooks live in the `APP_ROOT/deploy` directory of your application.
+The order in which they run is specified in the documentation for the `ey deploy` command.

+## Capistrano Similarities

 Our deployment system mimics Capistrano's filesystem layout so it will be familiar to you if you have ever used Capistrano.
 In fact it is still backwards compatible with Capistrano so you can use both at the same time if so desired.

-We also know that you may have some Capistrano hooks that you may need to emulate such as symlinking a shared/assets directory into the public directory on each deploy or symlinking certain config files.
-Our system supports these types of hooks in a slightly different way than Capistrano does.

 ## Structure

-To use the hooks, create an `APP_ROOT/deploy` directory in your app and place named hook files in there that will be triggered at the appropriate times during the deploy.
-The hooks are defined as follows:
+To use deploy hooks on AppCloud, create an `APP_ROOT/deploy` directory in your application and save named hook files in this directory which will be triggered at the appropriate times during the deployment process.
+The files are defined as follows:

     APP_ROOT/
       deploy/